 - Remove foil and drizzle a little more olive oil.
 Return to oven and roast for 15 minutes more.

 - Remove from oven.
-Take garlic out of baking dishes and set aside to use or put on a serving dish. *Once oil has cooled in baking dishes, strain and save for future culinary uses. ;)
+Take garlic out of baking dishes and serve with baguette slices, crackers, etc., or use in whichever culinary dish you'd like. *Once oil has cooled in baking dishes, strain and save for future culinary uses. ;)